 - Edupia for education business in need of e-Commerce extension

-Ecommerce merchants may easily enhance their revenue by placing their stores in the hands of their customers, allowing them to buy at any time and from any location.
+Ecommerce merchants can easily enhance their revenue by placing their stores in the hands of their customers, allowing them to buy at any time and from any location.
 Launching a mobile app that is easy for your clients to use is the best strategy.

 For each ecommerce site, mobile compatibility has become an essential element.
 Everything in today’s world has to be mobile-friendly.
 Drupal websites impress clients not only with their aesthetics but also with their mobile-friendly design.
 Drupal websites are mobile and tablet-ready.

-- Rabbit Hole: A highly resourceful module that deals with the issues when making the nodes accessible individually through a set of taxonomy terms in the content.
+- Rabbit Hole: A highly resourceful module that deals with the issues of making the nodes accessible individually through a set of taxonomy terms in the content.
 It’s just magical when the site gets indexed by Google.

 - Weight: A very useful module for organizing and arranging the content based on a specific order.
 Content can be collated in Drupal nodes and can be listed in a weighted fashion.